 1. Quantity of light

-When we talk about the quantity of natural light, we are literally talking about how much light there is.
+When we talk about the quantity of light – natural light or flash – we are literally talking about how much light there is.
 It’s not often that anything is so straight forward in photography!
 But of course there’s more to it than that.

 Lots of light, shooting in direct sunlight at midday, meant a fast shutter speed, low ISO to allow for a wide aperture.

 So, the quantity of light, or the amount of available natural light, affects your exposure settings.
 If you’re familiar with the exposure triangle, you’ll know this.